reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 The first three test types defined above are often executed automatically when using the *Continuous Integration (CI)* technique.
 QA testing, which can involve both manual and automated tests, may occasionally be performed by a specialized QA team.
 While the first four test types help determine whether anything was built correctly, UAT helps to determine if the product is acceptable and fit for the purpose.

+In this article, we will try to perform a UAT directly in a production environment using some automation.
+One of the type of User Acceptance Testing is *Beta Testing*.
+According to this, tests are performed either in a beta version of a product or as a test user in the same product running in Production environment alongside any other users.
+This helps in minimalizing the risks of of product failures and enables customer validation.

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/react-cypress-launchdarkly-feature-flag-test" %}}

-## Feature Flags in Automated Tests

-As we've seen, using feature flags while performing traditional automated integration testing may be very difficult.
-We really shouldn't attempt to manage every scenario that could arise.
-Instead, the following are a few suggestions that we can try:

-- Constantly write unit tests for code coverage.
-- Think about possible disaster scenarios and test those.
-- Always check the state of production at any point in time.
-- Test different user personas and their features.
-- Sometimes we can test various combinations.

-We can use different [LaunchDarkly SDKs](https://launchdarkly.com/features/sdk/) to achieve all of this functionality with ease.

-Performing integration tests against the current production state will always provide us some assurance that everything will largely still work once we deploy our application into production.
-To do this, we can direct the SDK to our production environment when it starts up.
-Alternatively, we can also use our API to simulate the requests by downloading the current production state.

-We may find it helpful to develop some testing personas to employ in our end-to-end tests if the feature flag rules benefit from user targeting.
-We can accomplish this by making sure our user object contains legitimate attributes that the LaunchDarkly SDK will analyze.

 ## Why should we Perform Beta Tests in Production?

 We discuss testing in production a lot.
 Testing in production does not imply releasing code without tests and crossing one's fingers.
 Instead, it refers to the capacity to test actual features with real data in a real environment using real people.

-Because they have given their QA and UAT teams the freedom to test features in a genuine production environment before making them available to the rest of their user base, some of our most productive users can deploy directly to production multiple times per day.
+Because they have given their QA and UAT teams the freedom to test features in a genuine production environment before making them available to the rest of their user base, some of the testers can deploy directly to production multiple times per day.
 There is no impact on other users and no need to perform a complete rollback when a QA or UAT tester finds a bug.

+Now, since the tester is going to use the same environment along with other users, it must find a way to test the newly added features before enabling them for rest of other users.
+They would also need to create a separate profile and enable those features when they start the manual or automation tests.

-The real strength of feature flags lies in this.
+That’s where the real strength of *feature flags* lies.
 No matter how many times you test your software using automation, you will never be able to detect every fault.
 But the confidence to be able to continue delivering features to consumers securely and quickly comes from being able to turn a feature off when you discover an issue in production in real-time.

 Some of the important advantages of performing beta tests are: